 In general, all salmon carcasses encountered during spawning ground surveys were sampled for sex, age, origin, egg retention, hatchery marks and tags, and their location was recorded using hand-held GPS devices.
-Most carcasses recovered in the Methow river basin were hatchery origin fish, while most carcasses recovered in the Chewuch and Twisp River basins were natural origin fish (Table 3.17).
-Surveyors (WDFW and USFWS) sampled 36.0% of the overall Methow Basin estimated spawning population in 2016 (Attachment C).
+Most carcasses recovered in the Methow and Chewuch river subbasins were hatchery origin fish (Table 3.17).
+Due to very low spawning and subsequent carcass recovery in the Twisp subbasin, estimated escapement in upper reaches was based on hatchery and natural-origin proportions from 2016.
+Surveyors (WDFW and USFWS) sampled 30.0% of the overall Methow Basin estimated spawning population in 2017 (Attachment C).

-Egg retention was estimated for 133 of the 174 female carcasses examined.
-Using mean fecundities from MH broodstock (MetComp and Twisp), adjusting for mean egg-retention rates, and accounting for the proportion of hatchery and wild females by age class on the spawning grounds, an estimated total of 1,426,641 eggs were deposited in the Methow River basin in 2016 (Table 3.18).
+Egg retention was estimated for 69 of the 88 female carcasses examined.
+Using mean fecundities from MH broodstock (MetComp and Twisp), adjusting for mean egg-retention rates, and accounting for the proportion of hatchery and wild females by age class on the spawning grounds, an estimated total of 823,356 eggs were deposited in the Methow River basin in 2017 (Table 3.18).